-In this episode of our Internal Audit podcast series, John Heagy, Senior Manager, and Scott Peyton, Partner in our Risk Advisory practice, discuss the evolving role of internal audit in artificial intelligence (AI) oversight.
+In this episode of our Internal Audit podcast series, John Heagy, Senior Manager, and Scott Peyton, discuss the evolving role of internal audit in artificial intelligence (AI) oversight.

 They unpack the differences between traditional and generative AI, explore how internal audit function is leveraging these technologies, and examine the risks that come with AI adoption — while providing risk mitigation and identification strategies.